-Needs Alignment: This science intervention aligns with the identified needs from our target school: 90% of total students failed to achieve a proficiency score of 3 or better on the Science FSA.
-(2021-22)
+Needs Alignment: This science intervention aligns with the identified needs from our target schools: 66%, 69% and 88% of all students at Mollie Ray, Pine Hills and Ridgewood Park Elementary, respectively- including 71%, 68% and 84% of African American students, respectively-failed to achieve a proficiency score of 3 or better on the Science FSA.

-STREAM stands for Science, Technology, Reading, Engineering, The Arts and Mathematics.
+1) STREAM stands for Science, Technology, Reading, Engineering, Arts and Mathematics.
 STREAMline Learning will offer 21st CCLC students project-based learning experiences with multidisciplinary learning goals to increase student gains in all academic areas.
 Using a proven research-based curriculum STREAMline instructors will give students the opportunity to engage in various hands-on STEM Labs with the infusion of The Arts, Social and Emotional Learning, and Intensive Reading.
 With certified teachers developing and delivering each lesson, students will receive an individualized analysis of tiered interventions that meet the needs of each student.
 STEM Lab experiences will be provided for all 21st CCLC students, to allow each one to have the opportunity to practice conceptual learning through researched-based activities and project-based learning in a transdisciplinary curriculum.
+In Quarters 1 & 3, 21st CCLC students will learn about the many systems of the human body.
+In Quarter 2, students will learn about Aromatherapy, the holistic healing treatment that uses natural plant extracts to promote health and well-being.
+Here students will learn how to explore psychological mood states and emotions, learn about human responses to scents and consider why scents might affect our mood state.
 STREAMline Educators will also teach 21st CCLC student the basic steps of experimental testing.
+In 4th Quarter, 21st CCLC students will participate in SMART Moves, BGCA's premiere drug and violence prevention programming.
+(See description below STREAMline Learning efficacy citations.)